 - sterile gauze pads and surgical tape

-If your child takes medication regularly, make sure there's a sufficient supply and that your caregiver knows how to administer it.
+If your child takes medication regularly, make sure there's a sufficient supply and that your caregiver knows how to give it.

 Leaving a Paper Trail

-Besides your itinerary, leave a folder with your child's medical information and these phone numbers:
+Besides your trip details, leave a folder with your child's medical information and these phone numbers:

 - your child's doctor and your local hospital

 - police, fire, and ambulance